 Holmen does not tolerate any form of corruption.

 Employees may not give, promise, offer, request or receive compensation or benefits that conflict with applicable laws, good business practice or which may affect or be considered to affect the objectivity of decision-making.
 All issues regarding gifts, hospitality and other benefits must be dealt with openly, moderately and responsibly.
+See Guideline on gifts, hospitality and other benefits for further details.

-There may be a risk of corruption when other people or companies act on Holmen's behalf.
+There may be a risk of corruption when other people or companies act on Holmen’s behalf.
 Employees must therefore carry out special checks and take precautions before and during cooperation with agents, representatives and other intermediaries.
+See Guideline on checks on intermediaries for further details.

 Conflicts of interest